cyyber/web3.js/docs/docs/glossary/json_interface.md

 title: JSON Interface
 ---

-The JSON interface is a `JSON` object describing the [Application Binary Interface (ABI)](https://docs.soliditylang.org/en/develop/abi-spec.html) for an Zond smart contract.
+The JSON interface is a `JSON` object describing the [Application Binary Interface (ABI)](https://docs.soliditylang.org/en/develop/abi-spec.html) for a Zond smart contract.

 Using this JSON interface, web3.js is able to create a JavaScript object representing the smart contract , its methods and events using the `web3.zond.Contract` object.